TheHaccon/Haikyu-Team-Builder/README.md

 - fix the issue where stats buff only show the character it sync with instead of the name.
 - remove school buff from stats (dup) since its already appearing on the right
 - fix deployment bond issue where nothing show up
 - probably will have probleme with bound when on beach
+- stat buff only appear if all player is on the board like deployment bonds

 ## Later features

-build ur team with power/ training / potentials to see what would work best and how maxout you can get. add custom stats. add setter ability team up. multiple teamup creation
+- build ur team with power/ training / potentials to see what would work best and how maxout you can get.
+- add custom stats.
+- add setter ability team up. aside with the school synergies -multiple teamup creation